 For example, does DNA testing trump a prior paternity adjudication for purposes of intestate succession?
 In a 2007 opinion (Glover v.
 Miller) the 4th DCA said “NO” [click here].
 (For an excellent discussion of DNA testing within the context of divorce proceedings see The Presumptions of Privette: Have They Perished with the Coming of Daniel and Disestablishment of Paternity.)

-This time around – in a case of first impression – the question was whether DNA testing trumps traditional trust construction doctrine as applied to the phrase “descendants by blood.”
+This time around – in this case of first impression – the question was whether DNA testing trumps traditional trust construction doctrine as applied to the phrase “descendants by blood.”

 Believe it or not, for trust construction purposes someone can be your “blood relative,” even if DNA testing proves conclusively that you’re not biologically related to that person.
 Does this make sense?
 Yes, if your primary goal is to figure out the settlor’s testamentary intent at the time he signed his trust agreement.
 When construing a trust agreement it’s what was going on in the settlor’s head at the time he signed the document that matters most, not the empirically-verifiable facts in existence years later at the time the trust is being administered.